HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/index.md

 IQ provides the following functionalities:

 - Access AI-powered assistance through an intuitive chat interface integrated into DX.
-- Interact with IQ via a Panel view or Floating view (Popper), determined by the available space on the current DX page.
+- Interact with IQ via a Panel view or Floating view (Popper), depending on the current DX page.
 - Expand either the Panel view or Floating view (Popper) to a Dialog view for a more spacious experience.
 - Ask questions and receive intelligent responses powered by AI models.
 - Maintain conversational context within an active session.